noodlecollie/arduino-multiproj/readme.md

 * `upload`: Uploads to a device connected to the computer on the port specified by `--port`.

 Available options are:
-* `-p/--project`: Always required.
+* `-p/--project`: Only required when calling `build`.
 Specifies which project to run the specified commands for.
 * `--port`: Only required when calling `upload`.
 Specifies the serial port on which the target device is connected, eg. `COM3`.

 ### A Note On .ino Files

 The project's `.ino` file is generated automatically by the build scripts.
-This is in order to help keep include paths consistent between all files used in a project, because at the time of writing I cannot find a nice way of providing extra include paths to the `arduino-cli` executable without overwriting the existing compiler flags that it uses.
+This is in order to help keep include paths consistent between all files used in a project, while also keeping the compiler invocations mininal and avoiding things like custom include paths.

 As an example, if the `myProject.ino` above were written by hand, the include path for `SharedModule1.h` would need to be: